anyusernameisokay/acldpy/ReadMe.md

 ## Summary

-This Python 3 package assigns letters to indicate statistically significant differences between groups following pairwise comparisons.
+This Python 3 package assigns letters to indicate statistically significant differences between treatments following pairwise comparisons.
 It strives to be compatiple with all major Python statistics librairies.

 <strong>acld = agnostic compact letter display</strong>

 Users conduct their statistical test with the library of their choice.
-Then, they pass their result to run_cld.
+Then, they pass their result to acld.
 The package implements algorithms that were described by Piepho and coworkers [1,2].